FAQs

 What is Gold-Filled?

-Gold-filled is a layered gold product made in the U.S. that is gaining popularity throughout the Americas, Asia, and Europe.
+Gold-filled is a layered gold product made in the U.S., gaining popularity throughout the Americas, Asia, and Europe.
 It is a quality material that is common in all types of jewelry.
 The product is easy to care for and will usually maintain its golden shine for a lifetime.
 Gold-filled is constructed in two or three layers.
 The core metal is jewelers’ brass.
 A gold alloy is then bonded to one or both surfaces of the brass core with heat and pressure.
 Unlike plated (aka electroplated or "dipped") metals, Gold-filled is legally required to contain 5% or 1/20 gold by weight.
 This 5% is then described by the karat of the gold alloy.
 Our Gold-filled items are 14kt gold-filled.
 14k Gold-filled products are identified as 14/20 Gold-filled; alternatively, 14kt Gold-Filled is also acceptable.

 Not finding your answer here?
 Please feel free to reach out with any questions you have!